Cimpress/cimpress-auth0-client-request-promise/readme.md

 1. A pull-request will have to be created that updated the version in package.json.
 2. A contributor/manager will have to manually create a release via github.
 When that happens Travis should automatically build and publish a new version of the library.

-## Credits

-Thank you to Cimpress for giving the developers time to work on open-source solutions so others can benefit from our code as well!